 - 1 and 1/2 teaspoons pure vanilla extract

-- Review my success tips and watch my video above before beginning.
+- Review my success tips and watch the video tutorial below before beginning.

 - Melt 3 Tablespoons of butter in the microwave or on the stove.
 Cool for about 5 minutes before using in the next step.
 The remaining butter is for the skillet.

 - Leftover unfilled crepes remain fresh in an airtight container in the refrigerator for 1 day or in the freezer for 1 month.
 Freeze each between small sheets of parchment paper so they don’t stick.
 (I usually layer them with parchment and freeze in a large zipped-top bag.)
 Thaw at room temperature before filling/enjoying.
-See reheating instructions in my Make Ahead Instructions recipe note below.
+See reheating instructions in the recipe Notes below.

 - Make Ahead Instructions: Batter can be made the night before.
 Seal tightly in your blender or pour into a mixing bowl and cover tightly, then prepare crepes the next day.
 Crepes are best enjoyed right away, but you can make a batch and store in the refrigerator for up to 1–2 days.
 Reheat in the microwave or arrange on a lined baking sheet (they can overlap).
 Cover with aluminum foil and warm in a 275°F (135°C) degree oven for 5–10 minutes.